kemdict/gettext/README.md

 The design of not directly depending on gettext-parser will be kept.

+## Stability

+I do not commit to any backwards compatibility whatsoever at this early stage.

 The rest is from node-gettext's README; I'll rewrite it later.

 ---